Younes Taha

-Younes Taha El Idrissi (born 27 November 2002) is a Moroccan footballer who plays for PEC Zwolle.
+Younes Taha El Idrissi (born 27 November 2002) is a footballer who plays as a midfielder for FC Groningen, on loan from FC Twente.
+Born in the Netherlands, he represents Morocco at youth level.

-Career
+Club career

+PEC Zwolle

 Taha joined PEC Zwolle in the summer of 2022 from FC Volendam having never started a senior game for Volendam.
-He signed for PEC Zwolle on a two year contract with an option for a third year.
+He signed for PEC Zwolle on a two-year contract with an option for a third year.

 Taha made his league debut in the Eerste Divisie starting on 7 August 2022 in a 2-1 win against De Graafschap at the MAC³PARK Stadion.

-On 12 September 2022 Taha scored his first professional goal away against Jong AZ.
+On 12 September 2022, Taha scored his first professional goal away against Jong AZ.
 In October 2022 Taha’s contract with PEC Zwolle was improved and extended for an extra year.
+On 28 April 2023, Taha scored a league hat-trick against FC Dordrecht.

+FC Twente

+In June 2023, it was announced that Taha had signed a four-year contract with FC Twente.

+International career

+Born in the Netherlands, Taha is of Moroccan descent.
+He was called up to the Morocco under-23s in March 2023.

+In June 2023, he was included in the final squad of the Moroccan under-23 national team for the 2023 U-23 Africa Cup of Nations, hosted by Morocco itself.
+Having scored one goal in the group stage, he helped the Atlas Lions win their first title and qualify for the 2024 Summer Olympics.